Data Schema & Validation

 Critical columns (5% null hard limit): bid_price, publisher_id, timestamp, is_won.

-Non-critical columns (20% null soft limit): clearing_price, is_clicked, conversion_value, ad_size.
-Null ad_size values are expected for native and video inventory and are relabelled unknown internally — no action is required if they reflect your inventory mix.
+ad_size nulls are handled separately.
+Any null triggers an informational warning, but ad_size is not subject to the 20% threshold and is never a blocker.
+Null values are expected for native and video inventory and are relabelled unknown internally — no action is required if they reflect your inventory mix.

 Notes on Data Preparation